rishwanth365/Fitness-Tracker/README.md

 #Step 3: Open PhpMyAdmin
 Once Apache and MySQL are running, open your web browser and go to http://localhost/phpmyadmin/.
 This will open PhpMyAdmin, which is a web-based interface for managing MySQL databases.

-#Step 4: Create a new database
+#Step 4: Create a new database in test
 In PhpMyAdmin, click on the New button on the left-hand side of the screen.
 This will open a form where you can enter the details of your new database.

 Enter a name for your database in the Database name field, and select utf8_general_ci as the collation.
 Leave the other settings as they are, and click on the Create button to create your new database.